philips/coredns/middleware/dnssec/README.md

 lies.
 Using ECDSA as an algorithm is preferred as this leads to smaller signatures (compared to RSA).

-A signing key can be specified by using the `key` directive.
+A single signing key can be specified by using the `key` directive.

 WARNING: when a key is generated there is currently no way to extract any key material from CoreDNS, as this key only lives in memory.
 See issue <https://github.com/miekg/coredns/issues/211>.